panzer-planet/kvhost/README.md

 kvhost
 ======

-A PHP script that create, delete and list apache2 virtual host config files
+A PHP script that creates, deletes and lists apache2 virtual host config files

 Just set these varriables to your specifications